danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 1. Create a new Pd patch that will contain your GUI objects like sliders, toggles, numberboxes etc. Place your main patch logic inside a subpatch and use the [soundinput] & [soundoutput] [rjlib objects](https://github.com/rjdj/rjlib/tree/master/pd) in place of [adc~] and [dac] \(soundoutput is required for the recording controls\).

 2. PdParty will scale GUI objects to fit the screen of the device.
 Your patch should have the rough dimensions of a phone/tablet in portrait or landscape mode (e.g. 3:2 aspect ratio or e.g. 480x320 should usually work well).
-If it's not exact it doesn't matter - the GUI elements will be scaled.
+If it is not exact it, doesn't matter - the GUI elements will be scaled.

 3. Numberbox, Sliders, Radios, Toggle, Comment, Bang, Canvas, and VU are currently rendered by PdParty and are feature complete (yes, all the edit commands work!).
 Also, the [PdDroidParty](http://droidparty.net) GUI abstractions are supported.

 4. All GUI elements should communicate with the main audio patches using send and receive only.
 You can usually set send and receive for each GUI by right clicking on the object and choosing 'properties' in Pd.
 Do not directly connect cables to the GUI elements as they won't work.
 It helps to keep the GUIs on their own in the main patch and have it include the logic of your patch as an abstraction or subpatch containing senders and receivers for interfacing with GUI elements.
 This is good patch design practice anyway as it is basically a model-view-controller methodology.

-5. Copy the patch and/or it's containing directory and any needed abstractions to your iOS device using iTunes File Sharing or via WebDAV over your local network:
+5. Copy the patch and/or its containing directory and any needed abstractions to your iOS device using iTunes File Sharing, via WebDAV over your local network, or through "Open in..." from other apps:

     - **iTunes File Sharing**

         Plug in your iOS device and open iTunes.
 Select the device, choose the App tab, and choose PdParty in the File Sharing section.
 You should then see the contents of the PdParty Documents dir.
 You can drag and drop items onto this panel and/or use the "Add…" and "Save to…" buttons\*.

         *Note: You can only see the top most level in the Documents folder and cannot enter subfolders.
-Sorry, that's just how the iTunes file sharing system currently works.*
+Sorry, that is simply how the iTunes file sharing system currently works.*

         <p align="center">
           <img src="https://raw.github.com/danomatika/PdParty/master/doc/guide/screenshots/itunes_file_sharing.png"/>